niji27yes/emagetech-k8s-cohort/submissions/assignment-01/assignment-01-niji27yes.md

 1. After running the four commands above, how many images do you have?
 How many containers?
 Why?
 - I have two alpine images because the **"docker container run alpine echo hi"** command doesn't specify a tag and so Docker pulled the latest tag and ran the container with it.

-Question: What's the difference between docker run -it alpine sh and docker exec -it <name> sh?
+2. What's the difference between docker run -it alpine sh and docker exec -it <name> sh?
 When would you use each?
-Try it: find the flag that mounts a single file from the host into a container as read-only.
+3. Find the flag that mounts a single file from the host into a container as read-only.
 (Hint: search for "mount" in the run --help output.)

 ## Part 3 evidence: a screenshot (or copy-pasted terminal output) showing: